-Prior to that came 2015’s You Never Know What Might Come Next is the newest document from Soft Riot out now on the French label Exhibition and further develops and fine-tunes Soft Riot’s evolving minimal, atmospheric sound that started gaining momentum on the 2013 full-length, Fiction Prediction.
+Prior to that came 2015’s You Never Know What Might Come Next (EXBTN), which further developed and fine-tuned Soft Riot’s evolving minimal, atmospheric sound that started gaining momentum on the 2013 full-length, Fiction Prediction.

 In 2014 came Some More Terror, a recording consisting of 11 tracks of instrumental, ambient-influenced synth sounds that provided a slight detour from the more song-based, synth-pop trajectory presented on the two aforementioned albums.

 When playing live JJD mans no less than three synthesizers, a microphone, an on-stage mixer, and a variety of outboard effects.
 Soft Riot has toured Europe numerous times, most recently France, Germany, Netherlands and Belgium as well as Moscow and a number of UK cities.
 Stages have been shared with such peers as Keluar, Absolute Body Control, Parade Ground, She Past Away, Drab Majesty, Uncanny Valley, Lebanon Hanover, Noi Kabát, Robert Görl of DAF and more.

 Image manipulation by JJD Works.